From 24 February to 2 March 2025

 Live Stream: Watch Here

-During the same week, a few other tennis tournaments will take place, including the Acapulco Open, Dubai Tennis, San Diego Open, and Austin Open.
+During the same week, a few other tennis tournaments will take place, including the Acapulco Open, Dubai Tennis, Merida Open Akron and Austin Open.

 Lorenzo Musetti